-How To Make The Aromatic Indian Garam Masala Powder At Home : Easy Steps With Pictures!
+How to Make the Aromatic Indian Garam Masala Powder : Easy Steps With Pictures

 The Magical Indian Curry Powder or The Garam Masala mixture

-- When I was a little girl and my mother used to talk about Garam masala, in cooking recipes, I thought some masalas have to be heated and added to a particular recipe.
+When I was a little girl, and my mother referred about the Garam masala, in cooking recipes, I thought some masalas have to be heated, and added to a particular recipe.

-- There is nothing like home ground Garam Masala powder, which gives the best Aroma and colour to your recipes.
+There is nothing like the home ground Garam Masala powder, which gives the best Aroma, and colour to your recipes.

-- Although it is easily available in markets, the best ones are those, which are freshly ground at home.
+Although it is easily available in the grocery shops or the supermarkets, the best ones are those, which are freshly ground at home.

 What is Garam masala?

-The Garam Masala has many other health benefits, besides keeping you warm in winters.
+The Garam Masala has many other health benefits, besides keeping one warm in the winter season.

 Components of the Indian Garam Masala:

-- Garam Masala can be easily found in retail stores or any Grocery shop, in nice 100 gram. or 200 gram. packets.
+- Garam Masala can be easily found in retail stores, or any Grocery shop, in various 100 grams. or 200 grams. packets.

-- But it is best, when it is freshly grounded, therefore this hub, to give an idea of how it can be very easily prepared at home.
+- But it is best, when it is freshly grounded.
+This article give us an idea, of how it can be very easily prepared at home.

-- Normally, five or six Spices combination is everyone' s favourite when they are preparing the mixture at home.
+- Normally, five to six Spices combination is everyone' s favourite, when the mixture is prepared at home.

-- The basic and universal choice of spices are Black Cardamom, Green Cardamom, Cinnamon, Cloves, Black Pepper, Black and White Cumin seeds.
+- The basic and the universal choice of spices are, Black Cardamom, Green Cardamom, Cinnamon, Cloves, Black Pepper, Black, and White Cumin seeds.